ssilvius/website/content/why-traditional-validation-methods-fall-short.md

 id: L7Kp45
 featured: true
 slug: why-traditional-validation-methods-fall-short
-title: Forget MVPs: Here's How to Really Validate an Idea
+title: "Forget MVPs: Here's How to Really Validate an Idea"
 date: 2025-05-21T11:00:00.000Z
 excerpt: >-
   MVPs are overrated.
 Most end up as abandoned projects nobody asked for.
 Here's the truth: you can validate any idea with $500, a landing page, and a week of real conversations.
 Skip the code.
 Skip the wireframes.
 Just ask people if they'd pay — then believe their actions, not their words.